 10 Things You Might Not Know About Mr. T

 Laurence Tureaud, better known as "Mr. T," has been everything from a bodyguard to the stars to a cartoon to a member of The A-Team.
-Here are 10 things you might not know about the not-so-tough guy, who is celebrating his 65th birthday on May 21.
+Here are 10 things you might not know about the not-so-tough guy.

 1. HIS ICONIC “I PITY THE FOOL” LINE CAME FROM ROCKY III.